pszemraj/megalodon-hf/README.md

 ## Working with the upstream reference

 `third_party/upstream-megalodon` contains a snapshot of the original repo for documentation, configuration defaults, and cross-referencing the CUDA kernels.
-It is read-only-modifications should happen in `src/megalodon`.
+The directory is populated through the `upstream-megalodon` git submodule, so re-run `git submodule update --init --recursive` (or clone with `--recursive`) if you ever need to refresh it.
+If you skip the optional submodule step, this directory will stay empty until you initialize it.
+Treat this directory as read-only—modifications should happen in `src/megalodon`.

 ## Contributing / hacking